Getting the Go-Ahead

 If the organ is a good match, the transplant nurse coordinator will contact you to see if your child is able to undergo the transplantation operation.
 The coordinator must make sure that your child does not have any new health problems that require delaying transplantation.

-Current UNOS policy requires that the transplant center (Children’s transplant team) decide whether to accept or turn down the liver offer within ONE HOUR.
+Current United Network for Organ Sharing (UNOS) policy requires that the transplant center (Seattle Children’s transplant team) decide whether to accept or turn down the liver offer within ONE HOUR.

 We will make every effort to contact you.
-We will first call your home number.
+We will first call your home phone number.
 Then we will page you.
-You must answer all pages that come, even if you do not recognize the number.
+You must answer all pages that you receive, even if you do not recognize the number.
 The number may be the coordinator’s home or cell phone number.

 When we contact you, the coordinator will discuss: